Amazing day trips from Malaga

 What is there to do in Cordoba?

-• See the Mosque-Cathedral – No trip to Cordoba is complete without visiting La Mezquita mosque-cathedral.
-It is one of the best things to do in Cordoba!
-The inside of the building is breath-taking – with intricate inscriptions, detailed carvings and domed ceilings.
-The mosque-cathedral is incredibly popular, therefore I would really recommend purchasing your ticket in advance.
+• See the Mosque-Cathedral – A visit to Mezquita mosque-cathedral is one of the best things to do in Cordoba!
+The inside of the building is breathtaking – with intricate inscriptions, detailed carvings and domed ceilings.
+As the mosque-cathedral is incredibly popular, I would really recommend purchasing your ticket in advance.
 Tickets are €13 for adults.

-• Visit the Jewish quarter – take some time to stroll around this charming area of the city, which still has the traditional layout of a mediaeval Islamic city.
+• Visit the Jewish quarter – Stroll around this charming area of the city, which still has the traditional layout of a medieval Islamic city.

 • Enjoy Lunch in Plaza de las Tendillas – Like many large Spanish towns and cities, Cordoba has some great squares which are lined with restaurants and cafes.
 Plaza de las Tendillas is the city’s main square and is located right next to the historic district.
 Another great option is the Plaza de la Corredera, which is surrounded by an incredible orange arched building.